CHTC/chtc-website-source/file-avail-largedata.md

 `/staging` directories for sharing larger input and output files as needed.
 [Contact us](mailto:chtc@cs.wisc.edu) to learn more.

-- **Remove data**: We expect that users will remove data from `/staging` AS SOON AS IT IS NO LONGER NEEDED FOR ACTIVELY-RUNNING JOBS.
+- **Remove data**: We expect that users will remove data from `/staging` as soon as it is no longer needed for actively-running jobs.

 - CHTC staff reserve the right to remove data from `/staging` (or any CHTC file system) at any time.